While cell-free DNA is our business, it’s patients who power our purpose

 Secretary & Chief Legal Officer

 Rabinowitz holds a bachelor’s degree and an LLB degree from the University of the Witwatersrand, South Africa, graduating at the top of his law school class.
 He holds an LLM degree from New York University School of Law with both Rotary Foundation and Fulbright Scholarships.
 He studied genetics, biochemistry, and molecular biology at Harvard University Extension School.
+Admitted in New York only.

-John Ryan, PhD, MBA
+John Ryan, Ph.D., MBA

 Chief Laboratory Officer

 Ryan most recently served as senior vice president of operations at Myriad Genetics, overseeing neuroscience, women’s health, oncology, and international operations.
 At Myriad, he also served as vice president of hereditary cancer operations, senior director of customer service, and senior director of operations.
-Prior to that, he served in the Armed Forces DNA Identification Lab.
+Prior to that, he served in the Armed Forces DNA Identification Laboratory.

-Ryan holds a bachelor’s degree in biochemistry and molecular biology from the University of California, Santa Cruz; an executive MBA from the University of Utah David Eccles School of Business; and a doctorate in genetics from Stony Brook University.
+Ryan holds a bachelor’s degree in biochemistry and molecular biology from the University of California, Santa Cruz, an executive MBA from the University of Utah David Eccles School of Business, and a doctorate in genetics from Stony Brook University.

 Bernie Tobin, MBA